-Midterm and Final Exams: Each worth 100 points, to be done in class on October 25 and during the exam period December 11 (3:00-5:00 p.m.) respectively.
+Midterm and Final Exams (200 points possible): There will be two exams, each worth 100 points.
+The mid-term exam will be Monday, October 21 (in class), and the final exam will be Friday, December 13, (7:45 - 9:45 a.m. - ugh).
 If you must miss an exam, please inform the instructor as soon as you are aware of the conflict so that appropriate arrangements or accommodations can be made.